 Opera is a truly remarkable art form.
 As with any live performance heavily centred around sound, it's common to question if microphones are used or not.

 Are Microphones Ever Used In Opera Performances?
 Traditionally mics are not used in opera (for orchestral instruments or singers).
 Opera singers are trained to sing in a way that can be heard over the orchestra.
-However, in modern times, mics are sometimes used in larger halls and are a requirement if the operatic performance is to be recorded.
+However, in modern times, mics are sometimes used in larger halls and are required if the operatic performance is to be recorded.

 Microphones Are Not Typically Used In Opera